foliant-docs/docs/src/config.md

 In any case we would get a one-file PDF or a one-page site with data from listed Markdown files in the provided order.

-But if we are building site with [MkDocs backend](https://foliant-docs.github.io/docs/backends/mkdocs/), mappings become meaningful.
+But if we are building site with <link src="backends/mkdocs.md" title="MkDocs">MkDocs backend</link>, mappings become meaningful.

 For example, this element: